anton-vinogradov/apache-ignite-release/scripts/README.txt

 - GPG (already installed at most of *Nix)

 2) Configuration required to perform release:
-- Import your pgp secret key.
+- Create/Import your pgp secret key.

-  gpg --import private.key
+  In case you have no pgp key, please follow instructions from https://www.apache.org/dev/openpgp.html#generate-key

-  Perform this operation at bash console in case you're on Windows and using WSL.
+  Perform all operations at bash console in case you're on Windows and using WSL.

-  Don't forget to add your public pgp key here to https://dist.apache.org/repos/dist/release/ignite/KEYS.txt
+  Don't forget to add your public pgp key here to https://dist.apache.org/repos/dist/release/ignite/KEYS.txt https://dist.apache.org is a svn repository and can be updated using your apache credentials.

 - Configure maven setting.xml: